 11. Sell Drinks.
 Load up a cooler with ice, sodas and water and visit construction sites, sports fields and parks near schools.
 Sell the drinks for a dollar each which is nearly 4 times what they cost you.

 12. Sell Snacks.
 Take your cooler of drinks and add a selection of packaged candy & snacks.
 Now start a daily route hitting all the construction sites in your area.
 Use your profits to upgrade your equipment, inventory and vehicle to make this a fulltime business.

 13. Mow lawns/Shovel snow.
 Just start knocking on doors in your neighborhood and ask.
 Scared?
 Embarrassed?
 Go to a neighborhood on the other side of town.
 Take your equipment with you when you knock to show you’re ready right now.
 Work cheap until you build your confidence.

 14. Wash windows at businesses.
 Same process.
 Just go in and ask.
 Businesses have cash in the register that could go right in your pocket.
 If they say no, offer to do the work in exchange for a product they sell.
 Or ask if they have other jobs you could do.
-Buy a squeegee and paper towels and you’re in business.
+Buy a squeegee, glass cleaner and paper towels and you’re in business.